Cocktail (1988 film): Critical response

-Despite its box office success, Cocktail was panned by critics.
+Metacritic, which uses a weighted average, assigned the a score of 12 out of 100, based on 14 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Vincent Canby of The New York Times gave a negative review, calling it "an upscale, utterly brainless variation on those efficient old B-movies of the 1930s and 40s about the lives, loves and skills of coal miners, sand hogs, and telephone linemen, among others."

 Roger Ebert of the Chicago Sun-Times was also critical, explaining that "the more you think about what really happens in Cocktail, the more you realize how empty and fabricated it really is."
-On their television show, Ebert's colleague Gene Siskel considered the love story "totally ridiculous" and wished that the film would have instead centered on the master and apprentice relationship between Coughlin and Flanagan.
+On their television show, Ebert's colleague Gene Siskel considered the love story "totally ridiculous" and wished that the film would have instead centered on the master and apprentice relationship between Doug Coughlin (Brown) and Flanagan.

 Both critics put the film on their top ten "Worst Films of 1988" lists.

 "I was not happy with the final product," said Gould.
 "It got so savaged by the critics ...
 I was accused of betraying my own work, which is stupid.
 So I was pretty devastated.
 I literally couldn't get out of bed for a day.
 The good thing about that experience is that it toughened me up."
 In 1992, Cruise said the film "was not a crowning jewel" in his career.

 The official soundtrack single, The Beach Boys' "Kokomo", was commercially successful and topped the charts in the United States, Australia and Japan.
-The song was nominated for a Grammy and a Golden Globe.
+The song was nominated for a Grammy Award for Best Song Written Specifically for a Motion Picture or for Television at the 31st Annual Grammy Awards and a Golden Globe Award for Best Original Song at the 46th Golden Globe Awards.

 Accolades

-Cocktail won two Golden Raspberry Awards for Worst Picture and Worst Screenplay while Cruise was nominated as Worst Actor and Donaldson as Worst Director.
+Cocktail won two Golden Raspberry Awards for Worst Picture and Worst Screenplay while Cruise was nominated as Worst Actor and Roger Donaldson as Worst Director at the 9th Golden Raspberry Awards.
 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of "The 100 Most Enjoyably Bad Movies Ever Made".
 The film was also nominated for Worst Picture at the 1988 Stinkers Bad Movie Awards but lost to Caddyshack II.

-Additionally, Cruise's other film in 1988 was his co-starring role in the Best Picture-winning film Rain Man, alongside Dustin Hoffman.
-In doing so, he became the first (and as of 2024, only) actor to star in a Worst Picture Razzie winner and Best Picture Oscar winner in the same year.
+Additionally, Cruise's other film in 1988 was his co-starring role in the Academy Award for Best Picture-winning film Rain Man, alongside Dustin Hoffman.
+In doing so, he became the first (and as of 2026, only) actor to star in a Worst Picture Razzie winner and Best Picture Oscar winner in the same year.